About

 Sarah Cairns-Smith, PhD, MBA

-Chairman, Amyloidosis Research Consortium; Senior Advisor, Boston Consulting Group
+Chairman, ARC; Senior Partner and Managing Director, Boston Consulting Group

 Vaishali Sanchorawala, MD

-Professor of Medicine and Director, Amyloidosis Center, Boston University School of Medicine and Boston Medical Center
+Professor of Medicine.
+Director, Amyloidosis Center, Boston University School of Medicine and Boston Medical Center

 The Amyloidosis Research Consortium